 We have adopted a product strategy that focuses on our core competencies in visual display processing and delivering high levels of video and digital image quality.
+With this strategy, we continue to make further investments in the development of our image processor architecture for the projector market, with particular focus on adding increased performance and functionality.
+For the mobile device market, our strategy focuses on implementing our intellectual property ("IP") to improve the video performance of our customers' image processors through the use of our MotionEngine® advanced video co-processor integrated circuits.
 This strategy is designed to address the needs of the high-resolution and high-quality segment of these markets.
 Such markets may not develop or may take longer to develop than we expect.
 We cannot assure you that the products we are developing will adequately address the demands of our target customers, or that we will be able to produce our new products at costs that enable us to price these products competitively.